 If you have 3 days in Savannah, there are quite a few ways you can spend your time.
-For one, if you were unable to do some of the activities on days 1 or 2 in Savannah Georgia, you can do some of that now.
+For one, if you were unable to do some of the activities on days 1 or 2 in Savannah Georgia, you can do some of them now.
 Or if the weather is nice, you might want to take a day trip to Tybee Island beach!

-I will start off with staying in the city first, but also know you could combine the two.
+I will start off with staying in the city first, but also know you could combine the beach and city activities.